OfficeDev/office-scripts-docs/docs/testing/undo.md

 ---
-title: 'Undo the changes made by Office Scripts'
+title: Undo the changes made by Office Scripts
-description: 'Use the version history of Excel on the web to undo the changes made by running a script.' ms.date: 06/29/2021 ms.localizationpriority: medium
+description: Use the version history of Excel on the web to undo the changes made by running a script. ms.date: 06/29/2021 ms.localizationpriority: medium
 ---